Becoming a Primo means investing your time and effort to help build a community of young Latinos ready to impact the world!

 Are there going to be events for Primos?

-Yes!
-We host various events throughout the year to encourage group meet ups.
-Past events include: game board day, Dallas zoo trip, vision board making session, college exposure fair.
+Past events have included: game board day, Dallas zoo trip, vision board making session, college exposure fair.

 What happens after the year is completed?